Hot Banana Games

 Gather Funding Through Kickstarter

-Did you know that tabletop games have a huge presence on Kickstarter?
-In 2021, the category raised a breaking record of $272 million on the platform.
-Many exiting tabletop publishers, big and small, have been using the platform for years to gather funds to manufacture board games.
-For us as an indie publisher with no initial funds, using Kickstarter to run a successful funding campaign was essential to us.
-To do so, we needed a marketing strategy to promote the game early.
+Tabletop games have a strong presence on Kickstarter.
+In 2021, the category broke records by raising $272 million on the platform.
+Utilizing Kickstarter was crucial for us as an indie publisher with no initial funds.
+To do so, we needed an effective marketing strategy to promote the game early.

 Tabletop publishers have been raising funding on Kickstarter for many years.